rohanjhunjhun/sqlpractice/README.md

 # SQL Practice Repository

-This repository is a collection of SQL problems and solutions where I document my learnings and practice SQL concepts.
-The purpose of this repository is to enhance my understanding of SQL by solving problems of varying difficulty levels, ranging from Easy to Hard.
+This repository is a collection of SQL problems and solutions where I document my revision and practice SQL concepts.
+The purpose of this repository is to revise SQL anf git on a granular level as well as showcase my learnings by solving problems of varying difficulty levels, ranging from Easy to Hard.

 ## Structure
 - **Easy Problems**: Beginner-friendly problems to build foundational skills.